Can I Switch from Medicare Advantage to Medigap without Underwriting?

-If you are new to Medicare, and you joined a Medicare Advantage plan, you have a 1-year trial right.
-During this period you can switch back to Original Medicare and buy a Medigap policy.
+If you are new to Medicare and joined a Medicare Advantage plan, you have a 1-year trial right.
+During this period, you can switch back to Original Medicare and buy a Medigap policy.
 There’s a second situation that gives you the same right.

-In this article, we’ll explain the ins and out of moving from Medicare Advantage to Medigap.
+This article will explain the ins and outs of moving from Medicare Advantage to Medigap.

 Key Takeaways

-- You may also have a trial right if you cancel a Medigap policy to enroll in a Medicare Advantage plan for the first time and go back within the first 12 months.
+- You may also have a trial right if you cancel a Medigap policy to enroll in a Medicare Advantage plan for the first time and return within the first 12 months.

 - If you miss an enrollment period, you can get penalized or lock yourself into a particular type of coverage.